01 of 07

 Color plays a key role in almost every aspect of design.
 So when taking your gallery wall to the next level, think of color first as it will most likely be the main line that ties all of your different elements together.
 On this wall, the Cameroonian Juju hat picks up the hot pink tone from the main art pieces while the mirror adds a second warm metallic frame to the collection.
 The slippers pick up some of the lighter pink shades present in the art as well as being just a really cute idea.Continue to 3 of 7 below.

 03 of 07

 Displays that have a central concept always look a bit tighter -- more put together -- than those that don't.
 This gallery wall would be great for a foyer, a dining room, or any place where you’re looking to add a layer of sophistication.
 Unlike the first wall, this one sticks with a fairly neutral color palette, but it’s the variety of objects that really attracts attention.
 The animal motif is expressed in both the pencil sketch of the elephant and the large metallic knocker.
 The two... combine with the small wooden piece to give an unmistakable feeling of the outdoors.
-I especially like how the animal and plant elements are subtly repeated on the console table below the gallery wall, making the entire space look very polished.
-The two unique mirrors are beautiful additions and have the added benefit of making the space appear larger, while reflecting natural light and adding a warm metallic to create a textural contrast with the warm wood tones of some of the other pieces.
-This is a fantastic example of how you can mix textures, materials and objects to create a gallery wall that makes a really unique style statement.Continue to 4 of 7 below.
+We especially like how the animal and plant elements are subtly repeated on the console table below the gallery wall, making the entire space look very polished.
+The two unique mirrors are beautiful additions and have the added benefit of making the space appear larger while reflecting natural light and adding a warm metallic to create a textural contrast with the warm wood tones of some of the other pieces.
+This is a fantastic example of how you can mix textures, materials, and objects to create a gallery wall that makes a really unique style statement.Continue to 4 of 7 below.

 04 of 07